Congratulations on getting a pet! You’re in for a journey.

-You might want to add Purina’s Natural Puppy Food to your new puppy shopping checklist.
+You might want to add Purina’s Natural Puppy Food from Amazon to your new puppy shopping checklist.
 It’s preferred by many pet owners and contains real chicken.

 These will come in handy when training your puppy, as they’re a great incentive.
 Besides, it will help build the bond between you two.

 Treats should be soft, easy to chew, and low in calories.
 Talk to your vet about recommendations, as it depends on your dog’s breed, size, and stage of life.